Filter DNS based on users and groups

 This first rule will allow users of your marketing team to reach social media.
 Select DNS Content Categories and choose Social Media from the options.

-Next, click And to add a second rule.
+Next, click +Add condition to add a second rule.
 In this rule, select User Group Names.
 You can also select individual user emails or group IDs, as well as locations.
 Input the name of the group in your identity provider that should be allowed to reach social media.

 In the Action section, select Allow and save the rule at the top of the page.